Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool inspects SSL/TLS certificate health for domains via a real TLS handshake.
-It distinguishes from siblings like devops_check_dns by focusing on certificate data and emphasizing no vendor registry required.
+The description clearly states the tool inspects SSL/TLS certificate health via a real TLS handshake, listing specific reported fields (expiry, subject, SANs, issuer, etc.).
+It explicitly distinguishes from sibling devops_check_dns by noting when to use that instead.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.